Mesoamerican codices

 Mesoamerican codices are manuscripts that present traits of the Mesoamerican indigenous pictoric tradition, either in content, style, or in regards to their symbolic conventions.
 The unambiguous presence of Mesoamerican writing systems in some of these documents is also an important, but not defining, characteristic, for Mesoamerican codices can comprise pure pictorials, native cartographies with no traces of glyphs on them, or colonial alphabetic texts with indigenous illustrations.
 Perhaps the best-known examples among such documents are Aztec codices, Maya codices, and Mixtec codices, but other cultures such as the Tlaxcaltec, the Purépecha, the Otomi, the Zapotecs, and the Cuicatecs, are creators of equally relevant manuscripts.
+The destruction of Mesoamerican civilizations resulted in only about twenty known pre-Columbian codices surviving to modern times.

 Formats

 During the 19th century, the word 'codex' became popular to designate any pictorial manuscript in the Mesoamerican tradition.
 In reality, pre-Columbian manuscripts are, strictly speaking, not codices, since the strict librarian usage of the word denotes manuscript books made of vellum, papyrus and other materials besides paper, that have been sewn on one side.
 Instead, precolumbian pictorials were made in native, non-codical formats, some of these being the following: